Stefan-B-K/istef-ng-notifications/README.md

 # IstefNgNotifications

 Basic notifications list/widget for your Angular projects.
 Clips the list of messages to the bottom right of the web page.
-Messages type/color : success/green - error/red - info/blue
+Message type/color :   success / green  -  error / red  -  info / blue

 ## Install